toddnedwards/todd-nathaniel-music/README.md

 - Kera Cudmore for creating a great README.md example <https://docs.google.com/presentation/d/19_7r_To5bu7UjnZD87hrzWQi63Ij0YpaRH1XFnPZZe8/edit#slide=id.g1551aff15c5_1_96> that I have followed to create this README.md file.
 - For people in the slack community who are always there to help with coding queries that I have had.
+- For my mentor, Adegbenga for guiding me through issues I had with my site such as the footer section and breakpoints, and helping improve elements of the site to make it more user friendly.

 <https://docs.google.com/presentation/d/19_7r_To5bu7UjnZD87hrzWQi63Ij0YpaRH1XFnPZZe8/edit#slide=id.g1551aff15c5_1_0>